 Connie Lough Memorial Scholarship

 Connie Lough was a founding member of Rebuilding Together Yellowstone County, which was organized in 2000.
 Connie was not only instrumental in establishing the organization; she was a dedicated and committed board member and served as the president for many years.
 Rebuilding Together board members are strictly volunteers who work to preserve affordable housing for seniors and low-income family homeowners, making repairs to their homes to ensure health and safety.
 Connie’s leadership in taking on large-scope projects was unmatchable.
 With Connie’s involvement in this organization, she became interested in social services; thus began her desire to obtain a degree in Human Services so she could better serve those in need.
 When Connie was diagnosed with cancer, she decided not only to fight the battle, but with optimistic belief in victory and a future, she enrolled in college at MSU Billings at age 52 to earn her degree.
 Unfortunately, Connie passed away in April 2013, one semester shy of receiving her bachelor’s degree.
 In memory of Connie and her dedication to helping others, Rebuilding Together Yellowstone County established the Connie Lough Memorial Scholarship in August 2013.
-Rebuilding Together wishes to assist non-traditional students who have qualities similar to Connie — someone dedicated to assisting others in the community, improving the lives of others, and who is a volunteer.
+Rebuilding Together wishes to assist students who have qualities similar to Connie — someone dedicated to assisting others in the community, improving the lives of others, and who is a volunteer.
 The first scholarship was awarded in academic year 2013-2014.

 Impact